-DISCIPLINE
+DISCIPLINE POLICY

 Positive discipline allows children to solve their own problems with the guidance and modeling of staff.
-Our approach is based on Conscious Discipline by Becky Bailey.
-It is an evidence-based, trauma-informed approach that provides an array of behavior management strategies.
 Children learn to use words instead of hitting and pushing.
 The environment is set up to prevent many problems from happening.
 The room is arranged so that children can handle things primarily by themselves.
 Children are not expected to perform beyond their individual ability.
-The staff strives to work closely with parents to make the program experience all that it can be for each child and family.
-We will use redirection, the problem-solving process, discussion with teachers and children to make a positive behavior plan and encourage use of the calm/safe spot.
+The staff strives to work closely with parents to make program experience all that it can be for each child and family.
+We will use redirecting, discussion with leader & other child, "thinking" time and removal from the room.
 Non-severe and developmentally appropriate discipline or restraint may be used when reasonably necessary based on a child's development, to prevent a child from harming him/herself or to prevent a child from harming other persons or property.
-In extreme situations where behavior is detrimental to the learning/program atmosphere on a continuing basis, the teachers, Early Childhood Director, Family Services and Executive Director may meet with the family to decide on the best course of action to help the child be successful.
+In extreme situations where behavior is detrimental to the learning/program atmosphere on a continuing basis, a child may be asked to stay home for a day or two while the teacher and Family Services Director work with the parents to develop a plan to help the child function more appropriately in the classroom.
 Staff will use expectations that are realistic.
-Children will not be humiliated or made to feel threatened or afraid.
-Corporal punishment or placing any substance in a child mouth, including but not limited to soap, hot sauce or vinegar in any WMFC program is prohibited.
 Children deserve to be treated respectfully and appropriately in a positive manner.
-Time-out is not an appropriate type of discipline.
+The following types of punishment are prohibited: